 “Perfect insanity,” Kirk retorts.
 Marouk assures him he will come to love it.
 Everyone does.

 Spock, McCoy and Uhura materialize on the surface.
 The instant they are fully solid, they and Kirk are struck by an immobility beam.
 Timshel police approach and disarm them.
 Marouk stares at the four Enterprise officers.
 “You’re all going to love it here,” he says.

 Spock fills in Kirk (and the audience) on the background of the “Joy Machine”.
 In experiments on Earth, scientists stimulated the pleasure center of rat brains with electrodes.
-When wired up with to pedal to push to deliver the stimulus, the rats remained at the pedal and pushed it constantly, ignoring their need for food, water and procreation.
+Pushing a pedal delivered the stimulus.
+The rats remained at the pedal and pushed it incessantly, ignoring their need for food, water and procreation.
 They stayed and pushed the pedal until they died of exhaustion.

 Kirk gives in but asks permission to record a farewell message to his crew.
 He delivers a moving speech that concludes it with, “And don’t forget to feed my cat.”